galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 > {: .hands_on}
 > You can click on the 'eye' icon {% galaxy-eye %} on the right to see the unaligned data (go ahead!) but the view isn't very informative.
 This is just the raw FASTA file, with the case symbols A, C, G, T for the nucleotides.
 You can see that the sequences are of different lengths, since the last lines of each sequence are of different lengths.
 >
-This is a file in **FASTA** or **Fasta** format (pronounced to rhyme with pasta), which has a very simple structure, as follows:
+This is a file in **FASTA** or **Fasta** format (pronounced to rhyme with pasta).
+Fasta format is is commonly used as input to phylogenetic inference programs and has a very simple structure, as follows:

-1. each sequence has a name, which appears one its own line after a "greater-than" sign '>'
+1. Each sequence has a name, which appears on its own line after a '>' sign
-2. the next line(s) contain the sequence for that name; continuing either until the next sequence name line, or the end of the file.
+2. The next line(s) contain the sequence; continuing either until the next sequence name line, or the end of the file.

-Example:
+The below example has four sequences in it named Taxon_1, Taxon_2, etc, each with a short set of characters which we can assume are DNA sequences.

 <!-- ```
 >SEQUENCE_1